logicoverflow/ctf/sans-new2cyber-ctf/README.md

 #### Missing Solutions

-There are quite a bit of challenges lacking solutions, some due to time constraints and others due to lack of knowledge or skill.
+There are quite a bit of challenges lacking solutions, some due to time constraints on getting screenshots through the solution process and others due to lack of knowledge or skill.

 If you have a write up for one, consider it sending it my way  via email (logic@logicoverflow.tech) and I'll give you credit, along with a link to your site/twitter/etc.